Lanchon/haystack/README.md

 ### Ok, I said I wanted to try this thingy already!

-Lets run through an example patching of a OnePlus 2 running Android 6.0.
+Let's run through an example patching of a OnePlus 2 running Android 6.0 (which is [API level 23](https://source.android.com/source/build-numbers)).

-Connect the phone to your PC via USB and enable root USB debugging.
+Connect the phone to your PC via USB and either:
+- Boot into TWRP, go to the `Mount` section, and mount the system partition.
+- Or remain in Android and enable root USB debugging (if your rom supports it).

 Then pull a fileset from the device to directory `fs-oneplus2`: